Rep. Thomas Loeffler

 Loeffler was the representative for Texas’s 21st congressional district and was a Republican.
 He served from 1979 to 1986.

-Loeffler was the primary sponsor of 1 bill that was enacted:
+Loeffler was the primary sponsor of 2 bills that were enacted:

 - H.R.
 5732 (96th): An act to designate the Federal Building located at 33 West Twohig, San Angelo, Texas, as the “O. C. Fisher Federal Building”.

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.